ULL-MII-SYTWS/ull-mii-sytws.github.io-source/_includes/practicas/graphql-simple-client.md

 1. an array of any text segments from the literal followed by
 2. arguments with the values of any substitutions

-`gql` returns the AST of the query:
+`gql` returns the AST of the query.
+See this repl node session:

 ```js
 > let { ApolloClient, InMemoryCache, HttpLink, gql } = require('@apollo/client');